Mahanadhi (1994 film): Plot

 Around the time Krishna was arrested, Kaveri had attained puberty, and three months later, Saraswathi became sick.
 Kaveri and Bharani go to Dhanush asking for financial help.
 Dhanush takes them to his boss so that Kaveri is sold into prostitution.
 Though the boss provides money to Dhanush for Saraswathi's treatment, he chases out Bharani with his dog and keeps the money for himself.
-It is implied that Kaveri was raped by the boss and was trafficked, ending up in Sonagachi.
+Kaveri was raped by the boss and was trafficked, ending up in Sonagachi.

 Krishna goes to Calcutta with his father-in-law and tracks down his daughter.
 Unable to bear the grief, he grabs her and tries to escape, while the pimps and the other prostitutes there beat him severely.
 The brothel madam makes a truce and insists that Krishna takes Kaveri away, while the prostitutes would work extra hours to pay the pimps for the loss of Kaveri.

 After returning from Calcutta, Krishna wants to start a new life with Yamuna, but his friend in the police, Muthusamy tells him that Dhanush has planned to implicate Krishna in a murder case, and he will be arrested the next day.
 Also, Krishna overhears his daughter sleep-talking about all the clients she was made to work for.
 Heartbroken, Krishna decides to curb the root of his grief and goes to seek revenge against Dhanush.

 Krishna learns that Dhanush is just a pawn in the big game of cheating.
 He not only kills Dhanush but also Venkatachalam, the main person behind this game, at the cost of his left arm.
 Krishna is sentenced to 14 years of imprisonment and comes out a content man, to see his daughter married to Muthusamy's son and with a baby, and his son a grown man.
 The whole family moves back to their native village.